BestTimesToVisit.com Logo

 transport

-Book your safari jeep in advance, especially during peak season (December to April).
-You can often arrange this through your accommodation or reputable tour operators.
-Consider a private jeep for more flexibility and a personalized experience, but be prepared for slightly higher costs.
+Book your safari jeep and guide in advance, especially during peak season (December to April).
+You can often arrange this through your accommodation or reputable tour operators in Tissamaharama.
+Negotiate the price and duration of your safari beforehand to avoid misunderstandings.

 food